Which Statement Uses Logos in Its Argument?

 Gather Reliable Data

 Use peer‑reviewed studies, government statistics, or reputable news sources.
-Cite them clearly to enhance credibility It's one of those things that adds up.. -
+Cite them clearly to enhance credibility Not complicated — just consistent.. -

 Structure Your Argument